-For the first time in 27 days I wake up with a chill in the air and some cold rain clouds gathering.
+For the first time in 27 days I woke up with a chill in the air and some cold rain clouds gathering.
 Nuwara Eliya really is a little bit English 🙂

 The Sanctuary allows these elephants a wide area to wander around and then feeds them milk three times a day.
 The milk is paid for by visitors donations.
 Currently there were 48 baby elephants in the sanctuary.
 They have successfully returned over 100 elephants to the wild.
 You must watch this video to understand the good work this group does and how happy the elephants are.

-The safari went for roughly 3 hours, sometimes we were getting thrown around the jeep going over the rough surface, other times we just sat still watching the wildlife go about their business.
+The safari went for roughly 3 hours, sometimes we were getting thrown around the jeep as it went over the rough surface, other times we just sat still watching the wildlife go about their business.
 This experience has re-enforced why I want to go back to Africa and do a longer safari.